 This is the biggest travel day, so it’s good to get up as early as possible.
 Drive to the historic town of Ferndale and grab breakfast burritos at Poppa Joe’s (they’re open bright and early at 6 am) before continuing on to Lassen.

 Things to see in Lassen Volcanic National Park

 Spend the rest of the day exploring this active volcano park, either by foot or by car.
 Pick up an in-depth auto-touring or hiking guide at either the Loomis Museum or the Kohm Yah-mah-nee Visitor’s Center.
 Make sure to stop by the hydrothermal spots in the park like the Sulphur Works, which is one of the easiest areas to access steam vents alongside a sidewalk pathway.

 Bumpass Hell is a 3-mile hike round-trip, but as of writing this article portions of this trail are closed until the end of 2018 for a rehabilitation project.

 Where to eat in Lassen Volcanic National Park

 Within the park there are limited food options that include Lassen Café & Gift that offers sandwiches and stunning patio views.

-Where to stay: just like Avenue of the Giants, Lassen is a great spot to camp overnight, but make sure to book early, especially during the busy season.
+Just like Avenue of the Giants, Lassen is a great spot to camp overnight, but make sure to book the campsites early, especially during the busy season.

-What is on your ideal Northern California road trip itinerary?
+What is on your ideal Northern California road trip?